variety test® - your vaginal microbiome check

 A simple vaginal swab is enough to check for your vaginal microbiome.
 Approximately after 10 days, your healthcare provider receives a report.

-The variety test® cannot tell if you will be able to conceive or if you will have a pregnancy without any complications.
+The variety test® cannot tell if you will have a pregnancy without any complications.
 However, it can portray different state types of your vaginal microbiome that may correlate with medical conditions affecting conception success or avoidance of preterm delivery.
 Speak to your healthcare provider to see if variety test® would be a good choice for you or contact us directly.

 A diagnosis of your vaginal microbiome may